theOGognf/rl8/README.md

 ![Python Versions](https://img.shields.io/pypi/pyversions/rl8)

-**rl8** is a minimal, end-to-end RL library that can simulate highly parallelized, infinite horizon environments, and can train a PPO policy using those environments, achieving up to 1M environment transitions (and one policy update) per second using a single NVIDIA RTX 2080.
+**rl8** is a minimal, end-to-end RL library that can simulate highly parallelized, infinite-horizon environments, and can train a PPO policy using those environments, achieving up to 1M environment transitions (and one policy update) per second with a single NVIDIA RTX 2080.

 * **Documentation**: https://theogognf.github.io/rl8/
 * **PyPI**: https://pypi.org/project/rl8/